It wouldn’t be 2017 if congressional Republicans weren’t trying to pass legislation to kill the Affordable Care Act.

 The CBO assesses bills’ impact on the federal budget before lawmakers vote on them, and it has often calculated how health-care measures would affect insurance premiums and the number of people with coverage.

 These are politically potent figures that can determine how centrist lawmakers vote on health-care bills.
 But the CBO said Monday that it won't be able to release them "for at least several weeks" in the case of Graham-Cassidy.
-This means that the Senate will probably vote on the bill before the CBO releases its complete report.
+This means senators will decide their positions on the measure without the CBO's analysis of how it would affect premiums and coverage.
+It also means that the Senate will probably vote on the bill before the CBO releases its complete report.

 • Sens.
 Cassidy, Heller, Lindsey O. Graham (R-S.C.) and Ron Johnson (R-Wis.)